SwiftGL/swiftgl.github.io/learn/01-opengl.md

 Note that when working in OpenGL it is advised to use the primitive types defined by OpenGL.
 Instead of writing Float we use GLfloat; the same holds for Int32, UInt32, Int8, Bool, etc. OpenGL defines the memory-layout of their GL primitives in a cross-platform manner since some operating systems may have different memory-layouts for their primitive types.
 Using OpenGL's primitive types helps to ensure that your application works on multiple platforms.
 {: .alert .alert-info}

-Whenever we want to use objects it generally looks something like this (with OpenGL's context visualized as a large struct):
+Whenever we want to use OpenGL objects it generally looks something like this:

 {% highlight swift linenos %}
 // Create object